PositronicNerd/Ambient-Assissted-Living/README.md

 ## What services are we currently offering?:

+### Sleep monitorizing:
+Graphs the gathered sleep data on two graphs, where one will show you if your patient is still sleeping or not, and the other one if to know how deep that sleep cycle was.
 ### Presence-Detecting lights:
 In case the patient wakes up at night, the lights on the walls will turn on to prevent desorientation and possible accidents.
 ### Chat board: